10 Health Side Effects of Sleeping on a Bad Mattress

 The long-term effects, on the other hand, can take slightly longer to develop.
 From a less effective immune system to weight and respiratory issues, low quality sleep can cause a wide range of negative health effects.

 Your mattress plays an important role in helping you fall and stay asleep.
-A mattress that’s too firm, too soft, not supportive enough or just plain uncomfortable can often be all it takes to prevent you from getting the quality sleep you need.
+A mattress that’s too hard, too soft, not supportive enough or just plain uncomfortable can often be all it takes to prevent you from getting the quality sleep you need.

 Are you concerned about the effects your mattress is having on your health?
 In this guide, we’ll share 10 annoying – and in some cases, potentially serious – health side effects of sleeping on a bad mattress.

 While it’s normal to feel a little drowsy during the afternoon and particularly late in the evening, early or extreme drowsiness is not normal.
-If you can’t fall asleep easily on your mattress, it could be causing you to feel unnaturally tired during the day.
+If you can’t fall asleep easily on your mattress, it could be causing you to feel unnaturally tired during the following day.

 People that don’t get enough sleep, or often wake up during the night, have a higher risk of becoming obese than their peers.
 This is because the drowsiness and lack of energy caused by sleep deprivation can often lead to overeating.

-If you feel hungrier during the day but haven’t increased your activity level, a poor quality mattress could be to blame.
+If you feel hungry during the day but haven’t increased your activity level, a poor quality mattress could be to blame.
 You should be able to fall asleep in 30 minutes or less – if not, consider replacing your mattress or adjusting your lifestyle.